Kindergarten Compound Words Worksheets

 Compound words are formed when two smaller words combine to create a new word with its own meaning, such as sunflower, rainbow, or cupcake. kindergarten children benefit from compound word exposure because it builds phonological awareness and vocabulary simultaneously.
 At this age, instruction should be playful and oral rather than written.
 Children enjoy discovering that two words they already know can combine into something new.
 This concept supports CCSS RF.K.2 readiness by helping children understand that words are made of smaller parts.
 Worksheets with picture-based compound word matching (a picture of the sun plus a picture of a flower equals sunflower) make the concept concrete and accessible for pre-readers.
 Regular exposure to compound words in read-alouds and structured worksheet activities builds the word analysis skills children will need for decoding longer words in kindergarten and first grade.

-Explore all of our kindergarten grammar worksheets, covering capitalization, prepositions, punctuation, compound words, and more.
+Explore all of our kindergarten grammar & writing worksheets, covering letters, sentences, prepositions, writing, and more.

 What is ClassWeekly?